 Being the founder of Lokad.com, a B2B SaaS startup, I was eager to do the “Right Thing,” and immediately set up a CRM for sales, a ticketing system for complaints, web forums for whatever, and a handful of email addresses such as [email protected] that would flow to distinct mailboxes, nice and organized.
 This was, I believe, one of my biggest early mistakes, and it took us about one year to understand the problem: premature partitioning was crippling our interactions with prospects, press, clients, and influencers.

 Fragmented communication issues were numerous and yet subtle.
 Here’s some anecdotal evidence:

 - Sales team pitched a prospect with the usual 3min introductive verbatim, later to discover that the prospect was already very familiar with our technology, as the prospect was already one week into integrating with Lokad.
 As a result, the pitch was less than useful, and the sales team appeared clueless.
 (They were clueless.)

 - Support team, not aware of the importance of a prospect, replied with a short email pointing toward our online documentation to a VIP (Very Important Prospect) who was basically asking for a direct call.
 Not only we missed a big opportunity to engage with a VIP, but we appeared somewhat carefree too (VIPs expect to be treated as such).

-- A client with a technical question our billing, unsure of the proper contact, decided to separately email sales@, support@ and billing@.
+- A client with a technical question our billing, unsure of the proper contact, decided to separately email [email protected], [email protected] and [email protected].
 He got 3 distinct answers, triple effort for us, and one of them, poorly phrased, seemed to bring a different answer.
 We spend hours undoing the confusion afterward.

 Issues usually proved not to be deal-breakers, but as they were happening on a daily basis, they were causing lots of ongoing friction and a huge waste of time.